qubitstream/oe1_get/README.md

 # oe1_get.py

-This script downloads, converts and tags broadcasts of [Austria's Ö1 radio station](http://oe1.orf.at/).
+This script downloads, converts and tags broadcasts of Austria's [ORF Ö1 radio station](http://oe1.orf.at/).
 It is compatible with the current 2017 program schedule ([Programmschema 2017](http://oe1.orf.at/pdf/01_OE1_03_17_Programmfolder_100x288_endversion.pdf)).

-__It is recommended to run this script at more than one time per week, because otherwise broadcasts become inaccessible after a week.__
+__NOTE__: It is recommended to run this script more than one time per week, because otherwise broadcasts become inaccessible.

 ## Q&As